Metro Atlantic Athletic Conference

-The Metro Atlantic Athletic Conference (MAAC, /mæk/) is a collegiate athletic conference affiliated with NCAA Division I. Of its current 11 full members, 10 are located in three states of the northeastern United States: Connecticut, New Jersey, and New York.
-The other member is in Maryland.
+The Metro Atlantic Athletic Conference (MAAC, /mæk/) is a collegiate athletic conference affiliated with NCAA Division I. Its current 13 full members are located in five Northeastern states: Connecticut, Maryland, Massachusetts, New Jersey, and New York.

 Members are all relatively small private institutions, a majority Catholic or formerly Catholic, with the only exceptions being two secular institutions: Rider University and Quinnipiac University.

 The MAAC currently sponsors 25 sports and has 17 associate member institutions.

 History

 The conference was founded in 1980 by six charter members: the U.S. Military Academy, Fairfield University, Fordham University, Iona College, Manhattan College, and Saint Peter's College.
 Competition officially began the next year, in the sports of men's cross-country and men's soccer.

 Competition in men's and women's basketball began in the 1981–1982 season.
 In 1982, Saint Peter's was the first women's team to represent the MAAC in the NCAA women's basketball tournament.
 In 1984, the MAAC received an automatic bid to the NCAA men's basketball tournament, where Iona was the first team to represent the MAAC on the men's side.

 The conference currently possesses 15 automatic bids to NCAA championships.
 In 2012–13, the MAAC became eligible for its 15th NCAA championship automatic bid when women's rowing fulfilled the qualifying requirements.

 The league added football in 1993, but discontinued it following the 2007 season.

 From 1997 to 2003, the MAAC sponsored ice hockey.
-At that time, the hockey league split from the MAAC and changed its name to Atlantic Hockey.
+At that time, the hockey league split from the MAAC and changed its name to the Atlantic Hockey Association (now Atlantic Hockey America after its 2024 merger with College Hockey America).
 Also, Marist College and Rider University moved the majority of their intercollegiate athletic programs to the MAAC in 1997 with the intent that the MAAC would enhance media exposure and competition for their men's and women's Division I basketball programs.

 In September 2011, the conference announced the launch of MAAC.TV, the league's first broadband network.

 In March 2012, for the first time in 16 years, the MAAC had two teams advance to the NCAA Division I men's basketball tournament, with Loyola earning the league's automatic bid and Iona garnering an at-large bid.